What is Role-Based Access Control (RBAC)?

 Scalability

-As an AI startup grows, so does the number of employees and their respective roles within the organization.
+As enterprises grow, so do the number of employees and their respective roles within the organization.
 RBAC provides a scalable solution for managing access controls.
 Rather than updating permissions for each new hire, organizations can assign new employees to predefined roles, ensuring consistent access control across the board.
 This ease of scalability helps maintain security while allowing for rapid organizational growth.

 In enterprise AI, RBAC is often used to control access to AI models and machine learning pipelines.
 Different roles within an organization—such as data scientists, engineers, and IT administrators—require varying levels of access to these models.
 RBAC ensures that each team member has the appropriate access needed to perform their tasks without compromising the integrity of the AI systems.